 Corgis are especially entertaining dogs that are very obedient.
 They can live comfortably in any climate and can live up to 13 years.

 Bichon Frises don’t bark, nor do they wander.
 This stuffed animal-like dog breed is overwhelmingly adorable.
-This healthy dog breed likes to stay close to their human but doesn’t do well with children.
-They can live to up to 13 years old.
+This healthy dog breed likes to stay close to their humanity but doesn’t do well with children.
+They can live up to 13 years old.